-Set in Holyhead Marina, in beautiful Anglesey at the edge of Snowdonia National Park, our setting is unrivalled for its character and fabulous cruising grounds.
+Set in Victoria Dock, Caernarfon in beautiful Anglesey at the edge of Snowdonia National Park, our setting is unrivalled for its character and fabulous cruising grounds.
 Marina facilities are good and include free secure car parking.

 The school is a Royal Yachting Association Training Centre and offers RYA practical and shore-based courses for the sail cruising scheme.
 With our charter facility, we offer a complete service from learning to sail to providing a charter yacht for you to skipper and gain further experience around Anglesey and in the Irish Sea.

 The school is flourishing on reputation, repeat business and recommendations.
 To our customers we are a school they feel confident with, advising and guiding and a school capable of providing the highest standards.

 At Anglesey School of Sailing we are confident that our experienced team, quality boats and equipment will ensure you enjoy your sailing experience and achieve your goal.

 Our RYA / MCA (Royal Yachting Association / Marine Coastguard Agency) Yachtmaster Instructors and Cruising Instructors will ensure their knowledge, enthusiasm and skills are passed on through the courses.